 Your advisor or Gerda Leimer will be happy to support you in the application process and in clarifying the next steps.

-NEW: Rent and lease payments
+Rent and lease payments

 Rents and lease payments may be reduced if operations are restricted or closed down due to COVID-19 measures.
 In case of doubt, we recommend to pay the rent only under reserve.
 Each individual case must be examined in detail.